Louise Fleury

-Career
+Club career

 Fleury made her league debut against Saint-Étienne on 15 December 2013.
 In July 2016, she extended her contract with Guingamp.
 Fleury scored her first league goal against Bordeaux on 16 October 2016, scoring in the 20th minute.

 On 30 June 2022, Fleury was announced at Paris FC, signing a three year contract.
 On 3 November 2023, she was nominated to win the D1 Arkema Player of the Month Trophy for October.
 During her time at Paris FC, she played 58 matches and scored 10 goals.

 On 30 July 2024, Fleury was announced at Nantes.
+She went on to spend two seasons at the club, contributing to a fourth-place finish in her second year.

+Les Marseillaises announced the signing of Fleury on a two-year deal on 29 June 2026.

 International career

 Fleury has represented France at youth level.

 Fleury was called up to the senior French national team on 19 November 2019.